 17 Jun 1944

-Two Wildcat aircraft from the US escort carrier USS Croatan made repeated strafing attacks on U-853, about 30 miles south of the carrier.
-The boat dived and escaped before the Avengers arrived, but had to abort the patrol due to the many casualties: 2 men were killed and 12 wounded [Bootsmann Kurt Schweichler, Maschinengefreiter Karl-Heinz Löffler]
+Two F-4F Wildcat fighters from the US escort carrier USS Croatan made repeated strafing attacks on U-853 about 30 miles (48km) south of the carrier.
+The boat dived and escaped before the carrier's Avenger bombers arrived, but had to return to base due to the many casualties: two dead and twelve wounded [Bootsmann Kurt Schweichler, Maschinengefreiter Karl-Heinz Löffler].

 23 Jun 1944

-A Mosquito (RAF Sqdn 248/P) attacked the boat.
-2 men were killed 7 wounded.
+A Mosquito (248 Sqn RAF/P) attacked the boat.
+Two men were killed and seven wounded.
 The boat was close to port when attacked and reached Lorient the same day.
 [Matrosenobergefreiter Karl Lohmeier, Mechanikerobergefreiter Friedrich Feller]

 16 Jul 1944

 The commander was wounded in an aircraft attack.
-The boat, part of a defence line off Norway, reached Bergen 4 days later.
+The boat, part of a defence line off Norway, reached Bergen four days later.

 18 Jul 1944